 How does Google use HTML tags to enhance the search engine?

-by annabell_mcdermott , in category: SEO , a year ago
+by annabell_mcdermott , in category: SEO , 2 years ago

 How does Google use HTML tags to enhance the search engine?